hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 implementations when the provider doesn't care about the distinction between an empty value, unknown, and null.
 But if Terraform has a null or unknown value and the provider asks the framework to store it in a type that can't hold it, `Get` will return an error.
-Make sure the types you're using can hold the values they might contain!
+Make sure the types you are using can hold the values they might contain!
 An opt-in conversion of null or unknown values to the empty value is coming in the future.